 Introduction

-Mobile Healthcare Search Statistics (Validated Data)
+Mobile Healthcare Search Statistics

 Key Findings:

-Common Mobile UX Mistakes in Clinic Websites
+Common Mobile design Mistakes in Clinic Websites

-Mistake #1: Tiny Click Targets
+Mistake #1: Tiny Click buttons

 - Problem: Buttons and links too small for fingers